kaykay-dv/pocketsearch/README.md

 pocket_search.build(reader)
 ```

-This will be build the index.
-If a document has already be seen it will be updated, a new document will be
+This will build the index.
+If a document has already been seen it will be updated, a new document will be
 inserted otherwise.

 Currently, the FileSystemReader is the only implementation provided, however you can easily implement your own